 This Action Plan has been prepared by the Energy Transition Partnership to consider the important role played in enabling and delivering the energy transition by different administrative levels in cities, Member States and the EU.
 There are a huge range of actions that will be ultimately needed.
-Many of these were highlighted and discussed by the Partnership, but the capacity and resources available to the Partnership meant that it had to concentrate on identifying a manageable number of catalytic Actions.
+Many of these were highlighted and discussed by the Partnership, others were raised during Public Feedback and European Commission's Inter-Service Consultations.
+However, the capacity and resources available to the Partnership has meant that it has focused on identifying a manageable number of catalytic Actions.
 These Actions focus on policy, finance, and knowledge sharing.
 If supported and delivered, the Partnership believes that these Actions will significantly strengthen the effective collaboration of the three administrative levels (local, national and the EU) in addressing and delivering the energy transition.